-Before removing the processor heatsink module (PHM), power down as described in Section 3.1 and remove the chassis cover as described in Section 3.2.
+Before removing the processor heatsink module (PHM), power down as described in Section 3.1.

-1. Using a T30 Torx-bit screwdriver, loosen and remove the screws on the PHM from the socket, starting with the screw marked #4, in the sequence of 4, 3, 2, 1.
-2. Pull up the PHM while releasing the small snap tabs on two corners of the socket.
+1. Using a T30 Torx-bit screwdriver, turn the screws on the PHM counterclockwise to loosen them from the socket, starting with screw marked #4, in the sequence of 4, 3, 2, 1.
+2. After all four screws are removed, wiggle the PHM gently and pull it up to remove it from the socket.